Does Velour Shrink? – The Ultimate Velour Enigma

 Fill the Basin

-Start by filling a basin or a tub with cool water.
-Make sure there’s enough water to submerge the shrunken velour item completely.
+Fill a basin or tub with cool water at 30°C (86°F) or below.
+Ensure enough water to fully submerge the shrunken velour item.

 Add Softener or Shampoo

-Add a generous amount of a mild fabric softener or baby shampoo to the water and stir until it’s completely dissolved.
+Add 15–30 mL (1–2 tablespoons) of mild fabric softener or baby shampoo to the water and stir gently until fully dissolved.
+These compounds relax the keratin or polyester fibers.

 Soak the Velour Item

-Place the shrunken velour item in the basin or tub and let it soak for about 30 minutes.
-The fabric softener or baby shampoo will help loosen the velour fibers.
+Place the shrunken velour item in the basin and let it soak for 30 minutes.
+The fabric softener or baby shampoo will relax the velour pile fibers, allowing them to be gently reshaped.

-After 30 minutes, gently remove the velour item from the soak.
-Rinse it thoroughly under cool water to remove all the fabric softener or shampoo.
-It’s essential to rinse it well to prevent any residue from hardening the fabric again.
+After 30 minutes, gently remove the velour item and rinse it under cool water at 20–25°C (68–77°F) to remove all fabric softener or shampoo residue.
+Residual compounds can harden the fibers if left in the fabric.

-Instead of wringing out the water, which can damage the fabric, lay the item flat on a clean, dry towel.
-Now roll the towel up, encasing the item inside, and gently press as you go.
-This technique should help to remove much of the excess water while protecting the velour.
+Lay the item flat on a clean, dry towel.
+Roll the towel up with the item inside, pressing gently as you go.
+This removes excess water without wringing, which would damage the pile structure.

 Gently Stretch

-Once stretched, lay the item flat on a dry towel and let it air dry.
-Make sure to reshape it occasionally as it dries to maintain its restored size.
-Avoid using a dryer, as heat can cause additional shrinking.
+Lay the item flat on a dry towel and let it air dry at room temperature (20–25°C / 68–77°F).
+Reshape it every 30–60 minutes as it dries to maintain the restored dimensions.
+Do not use a tumble dryer, as heat will cause additional shrinkage.

 Tips to Prevent Velour from Shrinking

 Gentle and careful treatment is the key to preventing velour from shrinking.
-Improper care can lead to shrinkage and loss of the material’s soft texture.
-Here are some tips to prevent your Velour items from shrinking.
+Improper care leads to shrinkage and loss of the material’s soft texture.
+Follow these guidelines to maintain your velour items.

 Always check the care label before washing velour items.
-The most common advice is to wash velour in cold water on a gentle cycle.
-This protects the fabric from the strong washing cycles that can cause it to shrink.
+Wash velour in cold water at 30°C (86°F) maximum on a gentle or delicate cycle.
+This protects the fabric from agitation that causes shrinkage.
+Use a mild, pH-neutral detergent at 5–10 mL per liter of water.

 Use Mild Detergent

-Harsh cleaning chemicals can damage the fabrics, causing them to lose elasticity and shrink.
-Use a mild, natural detergent that is safe for delicate fabrics.
+Harsh cleaning chemicals degrade velour fibers, causing them to lose elasticity and shrink.
+Use a mild, pH-neutral (pH 7–8) detergent specifically formulated for delicate fabrics.
+Avoid enzymes, bleach, and fabric boosters, which damage the pile surface.

 Avoid High Heat